Saber Verb Conjugation: Complete Spanish Guide

 The first form is more common in everyday speech.
 You'd use this in sentences like:

 - Si yo supiera la respuesta, te la diría.
-(If I knew the answer, I would tell you.)

-Commands (Imperative Mood)
+Commands (Imperative mood)

 When you're telling someone to know something (which sounds weird in English but works in Spanish), you use the imperative forms.